 Learn how to become a professional bricklayer and work towards a career in the fast-growing construction industry.

-This is a three-year programme of study consisting of three qualifications:
+This is a two-year programme of study consisting of three qualifications:

 The Level 1 Bricklaying Diploma is designed to prepare people to enter the industry in their chosen craft and will be completed in year 1.